 2. Clear 1 or more key surfaces

-Some surfaces to work on are the kitchen counters, dining table, coffee table, entryway table, bathroom counter, nightstand, etc. Think about where your “clutter catchers” are – the places where “stuff” always seems to pile up and tackle those surfaces.
+Some key surfaces to work on are the kitchen counters, dining table, coffee table, entryway table, bathroom counter, bedside table, etc. Think about where your “clutter catchers” are – the places where “stuff” always seems to pile up and tackle those surfaces.

 Clear the clutter by throwing out the garbage, putting things back where they belong and finding or making places to keep whatever is left.
 Then make it a daily habit to work on keeping these surfaces clutter-free.